 Since the acquisition of the US provider mail.com, we have been driving our international expansion in this segment.
 In addition to the USA, mail.com targets other countries, such as the UK, France, and Spain.

-In the fiscal year 2020, activities in the Consumer Applications segment continued to focus on the establishment of data-driven business models.
+Activities in the Consumer Applications segment continued to focus on the establishment of data-driven business models in 2021.

 Dec.
 31, 2020